KillaMeep/dbtest/README.md

 ##  Overview

-The dbtest project is an open-source PHP web application designed to provide a user-friendly interface for managing and accessing various data through dynamic pages.
+The itemdb project is an open-source PHP web application designed to provide a user-friendly interface for managing and accessing various data through dynamic pages.
 Key functionalities include manufacturer and supplier information display via indexed pages, seamless navigation using Bootstrap CSS, and capabilities for auto-reporting item counts, and much more.

 ---